stckvrflw/pem-spgemm/README.md

 * gcc       : 14.2.1 20241221

 How to compile:
-1. mkdir -p pemspgemm/data
-2. cd pemspgemm
-3. clone this repository
+1. clone this repository
-4. get rapidsrmm v24.12.00 from [rapidsrmm] and extract to pem-spgemm (cloned repo)
+2. get rapidsrmm v24.12.00 from [rapidsrmm] and extract to pem-spgemm (cloned repo)
-5. get fastmatrixmarket v1.7.6 from [fmm] and extract to pem-spgemm (cloned repo)
+3. get fastmatrixmarket v1.7.6 from [fmm] and extract to pem-spgemm (cloned repo)
-6. run "make"
+4. run "make"

 How to use:
 * A^2   : ./pemspgemm "path-to-.mtx-file" [0/1]